akshaydnicator/Web-Scraping-News-Articles-and-Tweets-using-Python/README.md

-# Web Scraping News Articles and Tweets From Static And Dynamic Pages Using Python
+# Web Scraping News Articles and Tweets From Static And Dynamic Web Pages Using Python
 ## Problem Statement
 The purpose of this project is to use various web scraping techniques to scrape tweets from Twitter and news articles from a static and a dynamic news website.